Inflow-Music-Co/flow-social-token/README.md

 buyAmt = tokenSupply * ((1 + amtPaid / collateral)^CW — 1)
 sellAmt = collateral * ((1 + tokensSold / totalSupply)^(1/CW) — 1)
 ```
 To quote the 2018 article by Billy Rennekamp linked above
 _'The interesting part of this method is that while the CW defines a family of curves, it does not define the exact slope of that curve.
 Instead, the values for tokenSupply and collateral ultimately effect the slope.
 This makes it possible to have a dynamic price curve that adjusts to inflation and deflation of a token.'_

+## Social Token Events
+The smart contract and its various resources will emit certain events that show when specific actions are taken, like minting or burning a Social Token.
+This is a list of events that can be emitted and what each event means.

+ - `pub event TokensInitialized(initialSupply: UFix64)`

+    This event is emitted when new Social Tokens are registered

+ - `pub event TokensWithdrawn(amount: UFix64, from: Address?)`

+    This event is emitted when Social Tokens are withdrawn from a user's wallet

+ - `pub event TokensDeposited(amount: UFix64, to: Address?)`

+    This event is emitted Social Tokens are deposited to a user's wallet.

+ - `pub event TokensMinted(_ tokenId: String, _ mintPrice: UFix64, _ amount: UFix64)`

+    This event is emitted when Social Tokens are minted, it also emits the mintPrice for the amount minted.

+ - `pub event TokensBurned(_ tokenId: String, _ burnPrice: UFix64, _ amount: UFix64)`

+    This event is emitted when Social Tokens are burned, it also emits the burnPrice for the amount burned.

+-  `pub event SingleTokenMintPrice(_ tokenId: String, _ mintPrice: UFix64)`

+    This event is emitted when Social Tokens are minted, but it emits the price of a single token in all cases.
+This means it is always easy to index the price of a single social token.

+-   `pub event SingleTokenBurnPrice(_ tokenId: String, _ burnPrice: UFix64)`

+    This event is emitted when Social Tokens are burned, it emits the price of a single burned token in all cases.

+## Controller Events

+- `pub event incrementReserve(_ newReserve:UFix64)`

+    This event is emitted when a token's FUSD reserve is incremented

+- `pub event decrementReserve(_ newReserve:UFix64)`

+    This event is emitted when a token's FUSD reserce decremented

+- `pub event incrementIssuedSupply(_ amount: UFix64)`

+    This event is emitted when the Issued Supply, which is set when registered a token is incremented by admin (rare cases).

+- `pub event decrementIssuedSupply(_ amount: UFix64)`

+    This event is emitted when the Issued Supply is decremented by admin (rare cases).

+- `pub event pub event registerToken(_ tokenId: String, _ symbol: String, _ maxSupply: UFix64, _ artist: Address)`

+    This event is emitted with a new Social Token is registered by the admin.

+- `pub event updatePercentage(_ percentage: UFix64)`

+    This event is emitted when the feeSplitter for a social token is updated.

+The works in this repository are under the Unlicence